The Presence (film): Plot

-A middle aged woman (Mira Sorvino) arrives at a cabin in an isolated forest on a small island inhabited by the apparition of a man (Shane West) whom she cannot see or hear, and who cannot leave the cabin.
+A woman (Mira Sorvino) arrives at a cabin in an isolated forest on a small island inhabited by the apparition of a man (Shane West) whom she cannot see or hear, and who cannot leave the cabin.
 The Ghost, although undisturbed, is curious about her and starts watching her, something that she starts to perceive faintly.

 After a few days, her boyfriend (Justin Kirk) joins her unannounced and, although surprised, she happily shows him around.
 She brings him to an elevated spot with a broad view of the area that she claims was a favourite of hers when she was a child.
 Her boyfriend suddenly proposes to her, and noticing that she is confused and full of doubt, bids her to keep the engagement ring and think about it.
 At that moment, he loses his balance and nearly falls off, as she rushes to pull him back to safety.
 The event changes her mind and she accepts his proposal; however, the ring seems to have been lost in the accident.

 The same day, while the woman is busy with work and her boyfriend is cooking dinner, the Ghost perceives whispers and, watching her, notices another ghost dressed in black (Tony Curran) who sits very close to her and feeds her with ill words about her relationship, as she apparently cannot see him either but receives his words all the same.
 The Ghost in Black notices the other ghost and approaches him, proposing to aid him to escape his limited supernatural existence in exchange for his help.
 The first Ghost notices that the other one’s words affect her, turning her cold and hostile and causing her to snap at her boyfriend.
 Later that night, the Ghost notices the Ghost in Black sitting between the couple and talking to both in the same secret way, furthermore increasing the tension between them.
 The following day, the man seeks to discuss things with her, which angers her and makes her break off the engagement.
 This upsets him and he decides to leave, which she says he cannot do as they can only leave the island on a boat that only comes occasionally unless summoned.
 He attempts to call but finds out that the cell phone is dead.